 Portrait Artist based in Yorkshire.

 Along came Christmas and an opportunity to get some pastel pencils as a ‘surprise’ present.
-My daughter came up trumps and with help from Youtube I have found I can express myself and capture the individual characteristics of people and animals.
+My daughter came up trumps and with help from Youtube, I have found that I can express myself and capture the individual characteristics of pets and people.

 My aim is to paint a portrait which looks realistic, yet still has that painterly feel to it, I want people to feel the passion in the painting.